oriolgds/docai/README.md

-# DocAI - Your Personal AI Doctor
+# DocAI - An app to heal the world

 DocAI is a mobile application built with Flutter that acts as a personal AI-powered doctor.
 It features a native chat interface powered by OpenRouter, chat history (mock for now), predefined health presets (e.g., medications, natural remedies), a profile page for subscription management, and a minimalist login screen.
 This README provides instructions to set up, install, and run the app on your local machine.